Milestone's Board of Directors

 Sadie’s educational history includes: Master of Science in Nursing, University of Southern Maine; Bachelor of Science in Nursing, University of Southern Maine; Bachelor of Arts in Political Science, Hartwick College; Certificate Program in Primary Care Behavioral Health through the UMASS Medical School Center for Integrated Primary Care.

-Bridget Rauscher is a Portland, Maine native and a public health professional with over ten years of experience.
+Bridget Rauscher is a Portland, Maine native and serves as Public Health Director in Portland.
 Focusing on chronic disease prevention, Bridget has a particular passion for health equity and specializes in implementing evidence-based strategies to reduce the negative impacts of substance use.
 Bridget is an experienced grant writer, has a Bachelor's degree in Sociology from St. Joseph's College, and is currently pursuing her Master of Public Health.
 Bridget enjoys boating, DIY projects, listening to true crime podcasts and most of all, being mom to her two small children, Camille and Eliot.

 Melissa Skahan is Vice President of Mission Integration for Northern Light Mercy Hospital.
 She lives in Falmouth.